 Such as the blackholing and scrubbing, as well as WAF protection.

 Lack of client ports may lead to connection failure especially in the stress test.
 The SLB erases the timestamp attribute of the TCP connection.
 Therefore, the tw_reuse parameter does not work and the time_wait state connection heap causes the lack of the client ports.

-Resolution: Do not enable TCP Keepalive for the clients and use the RST packet to terminate the connection not FIN.
+Resolution: Do not enable TCP Keepalive for the clients and use the RST packet instead of FIN packet to terminate the connection.

 - The accept queue of the backend server is full

 If the accept queue of the backend server is full, the backend server cannot sent the SYN_ACK packet.
 Therefore, the connection times out.

 Resolution: The default value of net.core.somaxconn is 128.
 Run the

 sysctl -w net.core.somaxconn=1024command to change its value and restart applications on the backend servers.